kupl/ParaDySE/README.md

 ```

 we run **ParaDySE** on a linux machine with two Intel Xeon Processor E5-2630 and 192GB RAM.
-Time for obtaining the search heuristic of **tree-1.6.0** is approximately 3 hours.
+Time for obtaining the search heuristic for tree-1.6.0 is approximately 3 hours.

 [crest]: https://github.com/jburnim/crest
 [ubuntu]: https://www.ubuntu.com/download/desktop